Timeline of the SARS-CoV-2 Omicron variant: 24 December

 Algeria reports its second confirmed case, concerns an Algerian national returning from a stay in South Africa.

 25 December

-Airlines cancel more than 600 flights Christmas Eve, and hundreds on Christmas, due to severe staffing shortages.
+Airlines cancel more than 600 flights on Christmas Eve, and hundreds on Christmas, due to severe staffing shortages.
 United Airlines cancels 185 of its mainline flights, 10% of its schedule, and Deutsche Lufthansa AG's robust holiday contingency plans were overwhelmed by the unexpected rise in sick leave.
 Railroads in Europe were also affected, albeit not to the same extent.
 In the aggregate more than 4,500 flights worldwide are cancelled.

 Portugal announces that on 22 December Omicron had become the dominant strain, accounting for 65.5% of cases, and Malaysia detects its first case.
 Also, the confirmed first case in Islamabad, the capital of Pakistan, is reported.

 26 December

-Algeria has confirmed 2 new cases, in Algerian nationals returned from France and the United Kingdom.
+Algeria has confirmed two new cases, in Algerian nationals returned from France and the United Kingdom.

 Omicron is in at least 115 countries.
 The first cases are identified in Gaza Strip and Dominican Republic.